tclaus/keytechkit.gem/README.md

 # KeytechKit.gem

 This gem provides access to keytech Web API. keytech is the PLM / PDM Software from keytech Software GmbH.
-This gem is not supported by keytech software GmbH.
+This gem is not supported by keytech Software GmbH.
+Reference implementation can be found on https://plmweb.de

 ## Installation